Reports and Research

 You can also learn about the status of a specific provider by using the Licensing Lookup page.

-To see a record of regulatory actions from before July 1, 2014, check out the Department of Public Health’s archives.
+To see additional regulatory action records, check out the Department of Public Health’s archives.

 Qualified Staff Member (QSM) reports